15 culture-steeped things to do in Ballarat

 Whether you’re stirred by the theatre, awed by world-famous mentalists or craving a night out to the sound of live music, Her Majesty’s Theatre Ballarat is the place to let your hair down.
 Sitting ever-so-pretty as Australia’s oldest continuously operational live theatre (it opened in 1875), these spectacular bones play host to a revolving door of world-class acts.
 In 2025, Sarah Blasko will be enchanting audiences, as will the Melbourne Symphony Orchestra’s James Ehnes and a production of Kinky Boots.
 But no matter when you visit, the calibre of what’s on always impresses.
 Check the website regularly to tee your visit up with a dream show.

-Venture into the gardens of the Mercure Hotel to unearth Ballarat’s Sanctuary Day Spa, a self-care destination you’ll struggle to part with.
+Venture into the gardens of the Mercure Hotel to unearth Ballarat’s Sanctuary Day Spa , a self-care destination you’ll struggle to part with.
 Enveloped in lush greenery, the facilities span six treatment rooms, a floating pedicure lounge, a relaxation lounge with an open fireplace (hello, romantic winter treat), a heated hydrotherapy pool and a sauna.
 It’s enough to get you there without a booked treatment but don’t miss the chance to pamper yourself with the spa’s impressive list of massages, body therapy and wraps, facials and beauty services.

-The Art Gallery of Ballarat is Australia’s oldest and largest regional gallery.
+The Art Gallery of Ballarat is Australia’s oldest regional gallery.
 (Image: Visit Victoria)

-Another of Ballarat’s truly grand heritage buildings, the Art Gallery of Ballarat is, in fact, Australia’s oldest and largest regional gallery.
+Another of Ballarat’s truly grand heritage buildings, the Art Gallery of Ballarat is, in fact, Australia’s oldest regional gallery.
 Opened in 1884, it boasts an impressive collection of Australian art history from the early colonial period to the present day.
 While the beloved attraction will be closed from March 3, 2025, for at least 18 months as it undergoes extensive renovations, the gallery’s permanent collection will be presented alongside touring and temporary exhibitions.
 Showcased throughout elegant 19th-century rooms and contemporary architectural additions (plus all-new plans, yet to be revealed), this is a Ballarat bucket list item.
 And, of course, the gift shop is great, too, selling art books and one-of-a-kind products by local artisans.

 Travel back in time to the gold rush era.
 (Image: Visit Victoria)